ashleysnow/DVDLibrary/README.md

 # DVDLibrary

-Created a web application that can create, update, delete, and search DVD's from a database.
+Created a web application that can create, update, delete, and search DVDs from a database.
 The application was built with the following technologies: Spring MVC, REST Web Services, Spring Core, Maven, NetBeans, Tomcat, MySQL, Bootstrap, jQuery.

 User-name: test